transcovo/node-amqp-bus/README.md

 ### client.listen(exchangeName, queueName, messageKey, handler, options)

+DANGER: READ THE CODE TO UNDERSTAND HOW LISTEN WORKS:

+`messageKey` SHOULD ONLY BE USED TO DO AMQP ROUTING, NOT APPLICATION ROUTING.

+IF YOU WANT APPLICATION ROUTING, DO IT YOURSELF.

 Listens on the bus, on the exchange / queue and to the key specified.

 The handler parameter can be a function or a generator, called with the following arguments: